AI-Hypercomputer/cloud-diagnostics-xprof/README.md

 ### Delete VM Instance

 To delete an instance, you'll need to specify either the GCS bucket path or the instance's name.
-It is not required, but it is recommended to also specify the zone.
+Specifying the zone is required.

 ```bash
 # Delete by associated GCS path